 The secret spice in the innovation process is to come up with a really new approach.
 Creativity, imagination, iteration, and feedback are ten times more important than experience.

 By enabling our brain to get to know new, unknown perspectives, we make use of this principle.
 The creation, sharing, organization and joint development of contexts, i.e. the ability to efficiently tap into the knowledge of several departments at once, creates innovation.
 This is not a linear process and therefore cannot be managed linearly, but should be supported systematically.

 In order to work on a field of activity in beeBlum, the responsible department creates a situation and invites various stakeholder groups to do so.
 They then have the opportunity to contribute information and ideas based on their different experiences.
 This creates a mutually unaffected basis for developing possible options for action.
 Everyone involved interacts via their personal feed.
 Useful information can also be added to your own situations at any time from here.
 This creates a permanent change between context-specific information exchange and creative interaction .

 beeBlum supports you in deriving real alternative courses of action from good ideas

-Before an innovation is launched, alternative approaches can be considered and individually evaluated.
-This includes "soft" factors, such as the consideration of chances or enthusiasm factors as well as "hard" key figures like budget or price.
-Thus, virtually incidentally, a criteria catalog is created and filled with content.
-If the decision template is classified as ready for decision, the decision maker (s) will have the possibility to request further criteria or information, to make the decision or to decide on the existing basis.
+Before an innovation is launched, alternative approaches can be considered and individually assessed.
+This includes "soft" factors, such as the consideration of opportunities or enthusiasm factors, as well as "hard" key figures such as budget or price.
+In this way, a criteria catalog is created and filled with content, as it were.
+If the decision template is classified as ready for decision, the decision maker (s) have the option of requesting further criteria or information, submitting the decision or making a decision on the existing basis.